7 Bergamot Essential Oil Benefits, How To Use, & Side Effects

 Image: Shutterstock

-Research suggests that bergamot essential oil has neuroprotective and anxiolytici XA class of drugs that help lower the level of anxiety-causing agents (anxiogenic) used for treating anxiety and panic disorders. effects and may help reduce stress-induced anxiety through aromatherapy.
+Research suggests that bergamot essential oil, a notable essential oil for anxiety, has neuroprotective and anxiolytici A class of drugs that help lower the level of anxiety-causing agents (anxiogenic) used for treating anxiety and panic disorders. effects and may help reduce stress-induced anxiety through aromatherapy.
 This is particularly significant as drugs prescribed to treat anxiety and mood disorders are often associated with severe adverse effects.
-However, more studies are warranted to understand this benefit of bergamot oil in humans (6).
+However, more studies are warranted to understand the benefit of bergamot oil in humans (6).

 Anecdotal evidence also suggests that a head massage using this oil may help relieve stress, clear toxins from the brain, and enhance cognitive abilities like memory and concentration.
 These qualities may also help treat headaches.